HomeFundingsEventsArticlesJournal Impact Factor

 Overview

+This opportunity funds demonstration projects that accelerate the development and deployment of advanced robotics and AI technologies in factory-built housing and offsite components.
 HUD is especially interested in projects that use automation, robotics, or AI at specific stages of the factory-built housing process, whether onsite or offsite.
 Eligible approaches may include panelized systems, modular construction, or fully volumetric homes.
-Projects must demonstrate that the proposed technology can produce housing components at a scale sufficient to deliver a defined number of homes and clearly explain how the technology improves construction speed, labor efficiency, quality, or cost.
+Projects must show that the proposed technology can produce housing components at a scale sufficient to deliver a defined number of homes and clearly explain how the technology improves construction speed, labor efficiency, quality, or cost.

 Funding and Benefits